canalplus/rx-player/doc/api/Decryption_Options.md

   - `"error"`: The RxPlayer will stop on an error when any key is expired.
     This is the default behavior.

-    The error emiited in that case should be an [EncryptedMediaError](./Player_Errors.md#encryptedmediaerror) with a
+    The error emitted in that case should be an [EncryptedMediaError](./Player_Errors.md#encryptedmediaerror) with a
     `KEY_STATUS_CHANGE_ERROR` `code` property with a set `keyStatuses` property containing at least one string set to `"expired"`.